 Different flowers and flower colors carry different shades of meaning

 Studies show that mastering a foreign language can not only boost your brain power but also provide you with insight on how the world thinks.
 Unfortunately, not everyone can learn with the same facility.
 But there’s one second language we all know how to speak fluently, albeit with slight variations.
 Colorful and often emotional, it’s called the Language of Flowers.

 Back in Victorian times, people knew how to ‘say it with flowers.’
 The 1800s were a buttoned-up era, with many taboos against expressing emotions.
 To get around the rules, people borrowed from an ancient language to convey their feelings.
 They used flowers and floral arrangements as coded messages.

 Mother’s Day card circa 1890

-Sometimes referred to as floriography, the Language of Flowers can be traced back to ancient times, including the Hebrew Bible, where plants and flowers often figure as symbols.
+Sometimes referred to as floriography, the Language of Flowers can be traced back to ancient times.
+This includes the Hebrew Bible, where plants and flowers often figure as symbols.
 The Song of Songs is one such example:

 I am the rose of Sharon, and the lily of the valleys.
 2.As the lily among thorns, so is my love among the daughters.
 3 As the apple tree among the trees of the wood, so is my beloved among the sons.
 I sat down under his shadow with great delight, and his fruit was sweet to my taste.
 Song of Songs 2:1-3

 However, the practice of floriography most likely had its roots in Turkey, where in the 16th century, the Court in Constantinople was said to have an obsession with tulips.
 Following their discovery in the mountains, many powerful people started cultivating the cup-shaped flowers in their gardens.

 Tulips were an obsession in the Court of Constantinople